skalyaanamoorthy/PSLMs/cluster_inference_scripts/README.txt

 Note: these scripts are only given as examples!
-You will likely have to uncomment, change directories, etc.!
+You will likely have to uncomment, change directories, resources, etc.!